-THE PROFESSIONAL CERTIFICATE in Foundations of Cognitive Neuroscience and Neuropsychology has been submitted for credit approval by the Puerto Rico Health Examination Boards (CR09, TO62, TO62 TO / A63, TF60 TFA61, THL58, PHL59, CP18, PSIC49).
-All the certifications previously submitted have been approved.
+THE PROFESSIONAL CERTIFICATE in Fundamentals of Cognitive Neuroscience and Neuropsychology has been submitted for approval of credits by the Health Examining Boards of Puerto Rico (CR09, TO62, TO62 TO/A63, TF60 TFA61, THL58, PHL59, CP18, PSIC49).
+All certifications previously submitted have been approved.

 Duration and credits:

-4 months and 90 credits: 75 EC credits + 15 credits for the final project
+5 months and 90 credits:75 EC credits + 15 individual final project credits

-10 weeks of classes and 6 weeks for the final monographic work of scientific review in APA format
+10 weeks of classes and 6 weeks for the final monographic scientific review work in APA format

-Classes scheduled on Saturdays for the face-to-face program
+Classes scheduled on Saturdays for the in-person module

-The participant may choose a tutor among the teachers to guide him and clarify doubts
+The participant will be able to choose a tutor among the teachers to guide him or her and clarify doubts.

-Access to digital teaching resources, University library and extracurricular activities
+Access to digital teaching resources, the University library and extracurricular activities

-10 weeks on the platform of the virtual campus of the Institute of Cognitive Neuroscience ( https://bit.ly/icon_campusvirtual ) with two weekly videoconferences from 7:00 to 9:30 pm (AST, Puerto Rico time) plus the time necessary to carry out the final monographic work of scientific review in APA format (6 weeks minimum)
+10 weeks on the virtual campus platform of the Institute of Cognitive Neuroscience (https://bit.ly/icon_campusvirtual) with two weekly videoconferences from 7:00 pm to 9:30 pm (AST, Puerto Rico time) plus the time necessary to complete the final scientific review monographic work in APA format (6 weeks minimum)